kubernetes/community/contributors/design-proposals/federation-phase-1.md

 Server to get cluster capability.
 In phase one it gets the metrics by simply aggregating metrics from all nodes.
 In future we will improve this with more efficient ways like leveraging heapster, and also more metrics will be supported.
-Similar to node phases in K8S, the “phase” field includes following values:
+Similar to node phases in K8S, the "phase" field includes following values:

 + pending: newly registered clusters or clusters suspended by admin